oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md

 | S3 Credentials File | ```/cd3user/tenancies/<customer_name>/.config_files/<customer_name>_s3_credentials``` | This file contains access key and secret for S3 compatible OS bucket to manage remote terraform state.
 This is generated only if use_remote_state is set to yes |
 | Jenkins Home | ```/cd3user/tenancies/jenkins_home``` | This folder contains jenkins specific data. ```Single Jenkins instance can be setup for a single container.```|
 </details>
 The next pages will guide you to use the toolkit either via CLI or via Jenkins.
 Please proceed further.
 <br><br>

+> [!Important]
+> * It is recommended to execute createTenancyConfig.py always with a single <customer_name> within that container.
+Even if it is run multiple times with different customer names, Jenkins will only be configured for <customer_name> used while first time successful execution of the script.
+> * If there is a new region subscription to the tenancy at a later stage of time, createTenancyConfig.py should be re-run by keeping the same details in tenancyconfig.properties(details like <customer_name>, <auth_mechanism> etc).
+It will just create a new directory for the new region under `/cd3user/tenancies/<customer_name>/terraform_files` and will keep the existing regions directories as is.

+<br><br>
 <div align='center'>